nimh-sfim/lab-docs/education.md

 - [layerfmri][layerfmri]: Renzo Huber's blog on how to do layer fMRI
 - [Spin that resonates][spin_resonates]: Q&A blog on MRI physics
 - [practiCal fMRI][practical_fmri]: blog posts on understanding MRI acquisition
+- [Task][task_data_tutorial] and [Rest][rest_data_tutorial] tutorials: If you are new to fMRI processing, we have tutorials for analyzing task and rest data in AFNI and Python on our internal Teams channel.

 ### Online Courses/Lectures

 - [NIH fMRI Summer Course Videos & Slides][fmri_nih_summer]: Every summer, the NIH runs a series of lectures on fMRI.
 2018 is a series of survey lectures and the 2019 lectures address more special topics and big picture questions.
 - [AFNI Boot Camp on YouTube][afni_camp_yt]: AFNI Bootcamp is run by the fabulous AFNI team at the NIH.
 If you haven't been in person, the videos are all on Youtube, and the [handouts][afni_handouts] are available online.
+- [AFNI Tutorials][afni_tutorials]: In addition to the AFNI bootcamp videos, the AFNI team has put together a number of tutorials for analyzing data.
 - [UCSD Fundamentals of Functional Neuroimaging 2020 by Tom Liu][Tom_Liu_MRI]
 - Principles of fMRI by Martin Lindquist
   - [Part One - Coursera][p_fmri_1]